sofi388/fadsdiet-analysis/README.md

-# FADSDiet Analysis
+# FADSDIET: Analysis

-This repository contains the analysis and experiments for the FADSDiet dataset.
-The focus is on data preprocessing, subset creation, synthetic data generation, and model performance comparison.
+This repository contains the analysis and experiments for the FADSDiet dataset as well as a lot of drafts.

 ## Features
 - Exploratory Data Analysis (EDA)